mboss10/Nashville-Housing-Data-Cleaning-Project/README.md

 This project focuses on cleaning and preparing a Nashville housing dataset using SQL.
 The goal is to transform raw data into a more usable format for analysis, demonstrating various data cleaning techniques.

 ## Dataset
 The dataset contains information about housing sales in Nashville, including details such as sale date, property address, sale price, and more.
+I imported the data into a table called `Nashville_Housing` on my local machine Postgres DB.

 ## Cleaning Process